-- Once the tape is in place and smoothed, cover the entire joint with more compound, this time using an 8-in. knife.
+- Once the tape is in place and smooth, cover the entire joint with more compound, this time using an 8-in. knife.

 - Wipe off any excess joint compound that squeezes out.
 Some professionals recommend letting the joint compound set during 24 hours, before applying a second joint compound coat.

 - Now, let’s finish tapered joints.
 Tapered joints must be filled with joint compound by using a 5 in the knife.